lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

 ## The Margolus Shuffling Algorithm

-This project uses cellular automata (CA), where we consider a discrete grid of cells, eaching having a finite set of possible states.
+In cellular automata models, we consider a discrete grid of cells, eaching having a finite set of possible states.
 The system evolves according to fixed rules based on local cell neighborhoods.
 There are multiple ways of how the neighborhood can be considered, for example in terms of the Von Neumann or Moore neighboorhod.

-The Von Neumann neighborhood consists of a central cell and its four adjacent neighbors (up, down, left, and right).
-The Moore neighboorhod extend to the eight surrounding cells, so including the diagonals.
-This is also what's used in [Conway's Game of Life](https://playgameoflife.com/).
-The Margolus neighborhood partitions the grid into 2×2 blocks and updates them synchronously.
-This partition shifts on alternating steps, allowing for reversible dynamics.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">